Get 5% of discount using the code

 Spain’s top beaches

-• Seslletes: Discover the beauty of Formentera’s Seslletes and witness its tranquil, turquoise waters.
-It is the perfect spot for those looking for a paradisiacal escape to enjoy a peaceful day.
+• Seslletes: Formentera’s Seslletes offers tranquil, turquoise waters, making it the perfect spot for those looking for a paradisiacal escape to enjoy a peaceful day.

 • El Inglés: A golden-sand beach with calm waters beside the Special Natural Reserve of the Maspalomas Dunes.
 The adjacent hotel and residential area attract visitors of all ages.

-• Barceloneta: A traditional and beloved beach cherished by locals and foreigners alike.
+• Barceloneta: A beach cherished by locals and foreigners alike.
 Craving water sports or simply chilling by the shore?
 This destination has it all.

 • Burriana: One of Nerja’s most sought-after beaches.
-You’ll relish pedalo rides, kayak routes, paddle surfing, first-class gastronomy, and scenic cliffside walks here.
+Enjoy pedalo rides, kayak routes, paddle surfing, first-class gastronomy, and scenic cliffside walks here.

 • Playa de la Barrosa: Gentle waves caress its fine sands.
 This is the perfect place for those seeking a tranquil and private beach experience.